We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 If you’re trying to be a savvy homeowner and save money by displacing water in your toilet’s tank, but now your toilet has a weak flush, remove whatever you’re using to displace the water or try a smaller object.
 If you are using a large water bottle, try a smaller one.
 If you try a smaller water bottle but still have a weak flushing toilet, remove it entirely and make up the savings on your water and sewer bill elsewhere (I provide over 20 suggestions in the article).

 Weak flushing toilets are a common issue in homes, so if you’re having trouble, don’t panic.
 Go through each of the causes in this article, and if none of them do the trick, call a professional.
 If you don’t already have a plumber that you trust, you can get free, no-obligation quotes from plumbers in your area on HomeAdvisor.com.
 You can also read reviews of each plumber and submit questions so you can find one that will do a great job at a fair price.

-If you know of any other tips for dealing with a weak flush, let us know in the comments below!
+Do you know of any other tips for dealing with a weak flush?
+Let us know in the comments below!

 If you found this article helpful, you should also check out:

 - 6 Ways to Fix Standing Water in the Bottom of Your Dishwasher

 - Tankless Water Heaters: 7 Pros and 6 Cons You Need to Know

 - How Long Do Hot Water Heaters Last? (and How to Extend Their Life)

 - How Long Do Dishwashers Last on Average?